jperson1/jperson1.github.io/README.md

 # jperson1 Github Pages Page

+James Person's personal site.

+The Home page '/'

+The Possum Scrolling page '#/possums' allows you to view an infinitely-scrolling page of possum pictures.
+Possums are my favorite animal, and I have far too many pictures of them.
+I do not own these pictures, I simply uploaded them from my phone so I could share them with everyone.

-Factorio is a game by Wube Software in Prague, Czech Republic [(Link).](https://www.factorio.com/game/about) This React app displays all the core recipes in Factorio on the left, and lets you select them for viewing on the right.
+The Factorio Cheat Sheet page '/#factorio' displays all the core recipes in Factorio on the left, and lets you select them for viewing on the right.
 WIP - Very low functionality.
+Factorio is a game by Wube Software in Prague, Czech Republic [(Link).](https://www.factorio.com/game/about)

 03/06/22 - First commit, default React app